-This post may contain compensated links.
-Please read our disclaimer for additional information.
+This post may contain compensated links meaning if you buy through them we get a small commission at no extra cost to you.
+Please read our disclosure for additional information.
 As an Amazon Associate, I earn from qualifying purchases.

 The journey of Nelson Mandela from lawyer to his imprisonment as a "terrorist" under apartheid South Africa to his release and subsequent election as President of South Africa.
-Probably THE most inspiring man to walk the earth.
+Probably THE most inspiring man to ever walk the earth.

 If you want to see Mandela's inspirational leadership in action then watch this movie.
 Uniting a country around sport to start healing the racial divides caused by years of apartheid Mandela really was the greatest leader of our time.